yamchips/issue-tracker/Learning-notes.md

 ### Add the edit button

 In [id] page, we change the div into a Grid.
 To get responsive design, we use `initial` and `xs` to change Grid's column from 1 to 2.
 Then we install Radix UI icons library and add an edit button with pencil 2 icon.

+### Apply the single responsibility principle (SRP)

+Create two components, IssueDetail and IssueEditButton and organize the code in [id]/page.tsx.